C2SM/c2sm.github.io/tasks/index.md

 # Tasks
 {: .no_toc }

-C2SM's technical team is structured around the four working groups described below and receives tasks from three different entities (C2SM members, community projects and third party projects), each of them following a specific assignment procedure.
+The work of C2SM's technical team is structured around the four working groups described below.
+The team receives tasks from three different areas, i.e. from C2SM members, community projects and third party projects, each of them following a specific assignment procedure.

 <details open markdown="block">
   <summary>